 Lessons From These Manufacturing Success Stories

-The manufacturing industry has experienced tremendous growth over the last few decades, with more companies adopting lean methodology and successfully competing in a global marketplace, according to the National Association of Manufacturers.
-Productivity also hasn’t shown any signs of slowing down.
+The manufacturing industry has experienced tremendous growth over the past few decades, with an increasing number of companies adopting lean methodologies and successfully competing in a global marketplace, according to the National Association of Manufacturers.

-Overall, the hourly output for all workers in the manufacturing sector increased over 2.5 times since 1987.
+Overall, the hourly output for all workers in the manufacturing sector increased by over 2.5 times since 1987.
 That spike in growth and productivity has led to some of the era’s greatest manufacturing success stories.

 Have a look at how to value a manufacturing business to bring the highest price for your hard-working business investment.

-Here’s a look at lessons from these manufacturing success stories and takeaways you use to add to your success.
+Here’s a look at lessons from these manufacturing success stories and takeaways you can use to add to your success.

 Respond to Societal Trends